Knoblauchpilze/agents/README.md

 ### Implementation

-There are also countless ways to implement a component entity system.
-It seems like a popular library is the [entt][https://github.com/skypjack/entt) library, which is very efficient.
+There are also countless ways to implement a entity component system.
+It seems like a popular library is the [entt](https://github.com/skypjack/entt) library, which is very efficient.

 We decided to go for an in-house implementation (of course) which is most likely much simpler and less thought-through.

-The system is based on the [Entity](src/game/environment/Entity.hh) class which provides a smart container for a set of containers with common operations:
+The system is based on the [Entity](src/game/environment/Entity.hh) class which provides a smart container for a set of components with common operations:

 ```cpp
 class Entity: public utils::CoreObject {